-Babies are often supplemented during breastfeeding, sometimes with formula and sometimes with breast milk.
-The introduction of a supplement, both continent and content, can affect the feeding of the baby, so it is necessary to study well its real need.
+Babies often receive supplemental milk during breastfeeding, sometimes with formula and sometimes with breast milk.
+The introduction of supplemental milk, both, as the form of administration and its content, can affect the feeding of the infant and therefore it is very important to examine thoroughly its real need.

-In this article we will discuss what supplements are, when they are needed, and the best options for administering them.
+In this article, we discuss what supplementing means, when it is needed, and the best options for administering it.

-These are variable amounts of milk, which are given to the baby once or several times a day after the usual breastfeeding, to help the baby gain or regain weight.
+Supplementing means giving variable amounts of milk to a baby once or several times a day after the usual breastfeeding sessions, to help this baby gain or regain its weight.

-Do supplements always have to be made of artificial milk?
+Does supplementing always have to be done with artificial milk?

-Although most people understand that artificial milk should be offered, it really shouldn’t be that way.
+Although most people imply that artificial milk should be offered when supplementing, it really shouldn’t be that way.
 The recommendations included in UNICEF’s document “Infant and Young Child Nutrition, Global Strategy for Infant and Young Child Feeding” are very clear:

-Thus, the first option for supplementation is always to offer expressed breast milk to the baby, if the mother is unwilling or unable to pump, artificial milk is the third option.
+Thus, the first option for supplementation is always to offer expressed breast milk to the baby and if the mother is unwilling or unable to pump, artificial milk is the third option.

-Although many babies who don’t need them, receive them.
-There are babies who do need to receive these small amounts of extra milk (either breast milk or artificial milk).
-The most common cases are:
+Many babies receive additional milk even if they don’t need to be supplemented, but there are infants who do need to have these small amounts of extra milk (either breast milk or artificial milk).
+The most common situations are:

-- Premature babies who have difficulty suckling or their mother does not achieve an adequate milk production.
+- Premature babies who have difficulty suckling or their mother does not achieve adequate milk production.

 - Babies with pathologies, who lose weight or with growth failure.

-- Babies who lose more than 10% of their weight in the first few days of life.
+- Babies losing more than 10% of their weight in the first few days of life.